Hangar Door Parameters

 Clear opening width: Total clear width for aircraft entry with maneuvering clearance, e.g., wingspan + 3-6 ft/1-2 m

-Height: Vertical clearance including safety buffer above tallest aircraft, e.g., tail height + 3-6 ft/1-2 m
+Opening height: Vertical clearance including safety buffer above tallest aircraft, e.g., tail height + 3-6 ft/1-2 m

-Wind load resistance: Capacity to resist wind pressures, e.g., 20 psf/1 kPa min to 100+ psf/4.8+ kPa (ASTM E330/ASCE 7, EN 12219 or equiv.)
+Wind load resistance: Capacity to resist wind pressure, e.g., 20 psf/1 kPa min to 100+ psf/4.8+ kPa (ASTM E330/ASCE 7, EN 12219 or equiv.)

 Fire rating: Resistance to fire spread through door, e.g., 60-180 minutes (UL 10B/IBC, EN 1634 or equiv.)

-R-value (insulation): Thermal resistance of insulation material, e.g., R-10/RSI 1.8 min to R-32/RSI 5.6 (ASHRAE 90.1, EN 12428 or equiv.)
+R-value: Thermal resistance of insulation material, e.g., R-10/RSI 1.8 min to R-32/RSI 5.6 (ASHRAE 90.1, EN 12428 or equiv.)

-U-value (heat loss): Overall heat transfer of total door assembly, averaged to square meter, e.g., ≤0.6 W/m²·K
+U-value: Heat loss – overall heat transfer of total door assembly, averaged to square meter, e.g., ≤0.6 W/m²K

 Opening speeds: Operating velocity range for safe/efficient travel, e.g., 0.5-1.6 ft/s/0.16-0.5 m/s

-Deflection limit (bottom rolling): Maximum panel flex without binding/seal failure, e.g., L/120 span, 1 ft/305 mm max on 120 ft leaf (AISC 360/IBC, EN 1993 or equiv.)
+Deflection limit (rigid panels): Maximum panel flex without binding/seal failure, e.g., L/120 span, 1 ft/305 mm max on 120 ft leaf (AISC 360/IBC, EN 1993 or equiv.)